 It is a combination of several different parks and reserves that provide you with the opportunity to see some of the most beautiful wildlife in Africa.
 The Safari package combines destinations which could be Parks, Reserves, and Sanctuaries like Amboseli National Park, Maasai Mara National Reserve, Tsavo West and East national parks, Meru National Park, Lake Nakuru National Park etc.

-What Safari locations should I visit – 5 factors to use when choosing:
+What Safari locations should I visit in Kenya?

 - The type of animal you want to see: Each location has its own unique selection of wildlife and you should select your safari destinations accordingly.
 Some Parks such as Amboseli and Maasai Mara have large populations of iconic African animals like elephants, lions, leopards, zebras and giraffes.
 Other Parks such as Tsavo West and East National parks, Meru National Park and Lake Nakuru National Park offer more specialized safaris with a focus on smaller game such as antelopes and bird watching.